Laziness is an unwillingness to spend energy. It is an unwillingness to do a task we perceive to be difficult or uncomfortable.

 1. Lack of interest

-We all different needs based on our personalities and life experiences.
+We all have different needs based on our personalities and life experiences.
 When we work to fulfill these needs, we’re endlessly motivated because we’re trying to fill a gap in our psyche.

 The best way to ensure that you stick with something for a long time is to be passionate about that thing.
 That way, even if you exert a lot of effort, you’ll find yourself with renewed energy levels.
 Thus, laziness may just indicate an utter lack of interest.